 I have been a community campaign leader, School Governor, and volunteer for Refugee Action, Age Concern, Wildlife Trust, Keep Britain Tidy and The Act for Change Project.

 I am delighted to have joined the committed team at Baron's Court Project.
 There is a special atmosphere here where needs are met with dignity, and acceptance that is warm and welcoming.

 I enjoy multicultural arts, theatre, films, dance and music.
 An enthusiastic photographer, I also write stories for children.

 In my day job, I'm General Counsel & Company Secretary of ASOS.com, the global online fashion retailer, and I now have over ten years' experience in senior executive legal and compliance roles with different global businesses.
 I've been a Hammersmith resident since the first day I came to London from my native Northern Ireland over 20 years ago, and to see first-hand the real difference the talented and committed team here in at The Barons Court Project make to many deserving people from our local community is both humbling and inspiring.

-Has over 25 years' experience of working in the voluntary sector, with specialist expertise in good practise and volunteering, as well as fundraising from trusts and foundations.
-She currently manages the Volunteer Services programme and the Bayonne and Field Road Community Champions Project at Hammersmith and Fulham Volunteer Centre.
-Previous employers include Release, Medical Aid for Palestinians, Anti-Slavery International and Refuge.
+Has nearly 30 years' experience of working in the voluntary sector, with specialist expertise in good practise and volunteering, project management, delivery of Mental Health First Aid training and fundraising from trusts and foundations.
+She is currently Deputy Director at Healthwatch Hackney.
+Previous employers include Hammersmith and Fulham Volunteer Centre, Refuge, Anti-Slavery International and Medical Aid for Palestinians.

 has been a trustee of the Baron's Court Project since May 2015 and currently serves as the Treasurer.
 Born in Hammersmith, Will moved back to the area in 2004, and has since worked with various local voluntary organisations.
 Whilst at university, Will worked for several years as a volunteer for a student-focused mental health support service, and maintains a strong interest in mental health.